-The following is a snapshot of the last two years living in Georgia – any one picture could have its full blog entry, so bear with me.
+The following is a snapshot of the last two years living in Georgia, 2015-2017.
+Any one picture could have its full blog entry, so bear with me.

 Imagine living in Vancouver or Seattle with nearby skiing snowcaps, surrounded by the ancient ruins of Roman, Persian, and Mongol conquests – castles and signalling towers stringing together deep hidden valleys.